academe/UK-Postcodes/readme.md

 which can probabaly be calculated by script and supplied as a series of CSV files.
 I just want to know the source and whether any of this data can be regenerated when source data is updated.

+ons_code and gss_code columns are synonymous.
+ONS uses GSS Codes, also known as ONS codes.